-The Diabetes Education Program at Southeast Iowa Regional Medical Center can help you live well with diabetes.
-Our program will help you learn skills and attitudes for controlling the condition.
+The Diabetes Education Program at Great River Health can help you live well with diabetes by giving skills and attitudes for controlling the condition.
 Our Diabetes Education Program holds the American Diabetes Association Education Recognition Certificate for quality diabetes self-management programs.
 Recognition assures that our education program meets the National Standards for Diabetes Self-management Education programs.

 When you have diabetes, your pancreas makes little or no insulin or your body prevents the insulin you do make from working right, depending on the type of diabetes that you have.
 There are 3 common types: Type 1, Type 2, and gestational diabetes, but Type 2 is the most common.